 First Appearance: Cat-Man Comics #10 (May 1942).
 His final Golden Age appearance came in 1944.

 Powers: Blackout was in peak physical condition and had greater agility than an Olympic gymnast.
 He was also an expert at unarmed combat and was a skilled marksman with his sidearm by day or night.
 Blackout’s ability to see in complete darkness gave him an incalculable edge in his missions to thwart the Nazis and in outright combat with superior numbers of opponents.

 Comment: Blackout’s romantic partner was Helga Muller, whom he rescued from his Gestapo torturer Schwabach in his origin story.
 A female German fighter-pilot called the Valkyrie was part of his Rogue’s Gallery of villains.
 Another of his foes was Baroness Brunhilde, a villainess who had an entire half of her face discolored and disfigured in monstrous fashion.

-In a much later adventure Blackout went up against the Red Baron’s son, the latest Baron Von Richthofen and claimed to flown against his father in World War One.
+In a much later adventure Blackout went up against the Red Baron’s son, the latest Baron Von Richthofen and claimed to have flown against his father in World War One.
 He chided the new Baron for not being as honorable an adversary as his father was.